georgesung/advanced_lane_detection/README.md

 * Warp the detected lane boundaries back onto the original image.
 * Output visual display of the lane boundaries and numerical estimation of lane curvature and vehicle position.

-The following is the final video output: [https://youtu.be/lSd_WY1bqLw]
+[Here](https://youtu.be/lSd_WY1bqLw) is the final video output on Youtube.
+The same video is 'out.mp4' in this repo.
 The original video is 'project_video.mp4'.

 ## Dependencies
 * Python 3.5